KasperskyLab/Kaspresso/README.md

 Kaspresso is a framework for Android UI testing.
 Based on [Espresso](https://developer.android.com/training/testing/espresso) and [UI
 Automator](https://developer.android.com/training/testing/ui-automator), Kaspresso provides a wide range of additional features, such as:

-* 100% stability, no flakiness.
+* Built-in protection against flaky tests
-* Jetpack Compose support.
+* Jetpack Compose support
+* Screenshot testing with native approach (with dark mode support)
+* Declarative approach for writing tests
+* Ability to interact with other applications and system elements and interfaces
+* Human readability with Kotlin DSL wrappers over UiAutomator and Espresso
+* Detailed logs and reports (logs, view hierarchy, screenshots, video etc.)
+* ADB support
+* Allure support
+* Robolectric support
+* Easy migration from Espresso
+* Flexible configuration options
+* Automatic artifacts pulling after tests execution
 * Significantly faster execution of UI Automator commands.
 With Kaspresso, some UI Automator commands run **10 times faster**!
-* Excellent readability due to human DSL.
-* Useful interceptor mechanism to catch all actions and assertions in one place.
-* Full logging.
-* Ability to call ADB commands.
-* UI tests writing philosophy implemented with DSL.
-* Features screenshotting.
-* Robolectric support.
-* Allure support.
+* Page object pattern from the box

 And many more!

 <img src="kaspresso.png" alt="Kaspresso"/>

 ## Integration
+<details><summary>Details</summary>

 To integrate Kaspresso into your project:
 1. If the `mavenCentral` repository does not exist, include it to your root `build.gradle` file: